ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 * Linux - All the popular configurations should work.

-* FreeBSD - Tested with DesktopBSD 1.6 (FreeBSD 6.3) / x86.
+* FreeBSD - Tested with DesktopBSD / x86.

-* NetBSD - Tested with NetBSD 4.0.1 / x86.
+* NetBSD - Tested with NetBSD / x86.

-* OpenBSD - Tested with OpenBSD 4.3 / x86-64 / gcc-3.3.5.
+* OpenBSD - Tested with OpenBSD / x86-64.

-* Windows (2000 SP4 or newer) - Tested with Windows 2000 SP4, Windows XP SP3,
-Windows Vista SP2 (32-bit and 64-bit), Windows 7 SP1 (32-bit and 64-bit).
-The
-Windows port uses pd0, pd1, etc... for physical drives 0, 1, etc... .

-* Solaris - Tested with Solaris 10 / x86 / gcc-3.4.3 / blastwave,
-Solaris 10 / x86 / sunstudio12 / sunfreeware.
-OpenSolaris should work but has
-not been tested yet.

-* Mac OS X - 3rd-party testing by the MacPorts and Fink projects.

 * DragonFlyBSD - Code written but no testing has been performed yet.
 Expected to work without any issues.

+* Windows Vista SP2 (32-bit and 64-bit), Windows 7 SP1, Windows Server 2008,
+Windows 8.1, Windows 10.
+The Windows port uses pd0, pd1, etc...
+for physical drives 0, 1, etc... .

+* Solaris.

+* Mac OS X - 3rd-party testing by the MacPorts and Fink projects.

 * QNX - Code written but no testing has been performed yet.